The 7 Best Neck Stretchers for Neck Pain in 2026 (Tested by Type)

 Traditionally performed by chiropractors, cervical traction can also be done at home using safe and effective neck traction devices.

-These devices work by applying a gentle pulling force to the neck, creating space between the vertebrae.
-This can relieve pain, improve flexibility, and promote healing.
+These devices work by applying a gentle pulling force to the neck.

 Plus, it’s way gentler on your wallet than those weekly appointments.